ANKershaw/youtube_video_ranks/README.md

 Phase 2 : Move data from GCS to BigQuery
 Phase 3 : Create views with dbt

-The pipelines can be executed by running:
+The pipelines can be executed automatically by running:
 ```commandline
 python3 mage_pipelines_automatic.py
 ```